mkarneim/pojobuilder/README.md

 ### Using Eclipse
 You could also configure Eclipse to run the PojoBuilder annotation processor during the build cycle.
-It will be invoked whenever you save files that contain sources annotated with @GeneratePojoBuilder.
+It will be invoked whenever you save files that contain sources annotated with `@GeneratePojoBuilder`.

 Do the following to enable PojoBuilder for your Eclipse project:

-* Place the PojoBuilder library and the dependencies (e.g. pojobuilder-*-jar-with-dependencies.jar) into your project library directory
+* Place the PojoBuilder library and the dependencies (e.g. `pojobuilder-*-jar-with-dependencies.jar`) into your project library directory
 * Open your project's properties dialog
 * Navigate to "Java Build Path" tree node
 * Open the "Libraries" tab